Pseuduvaria megalopus: Description

-It is a small tree reaching 4 meters in height.
+It is a small tree reaching 4 m in height.
 The young, light brown to black branches are densely covered in hairs and also have sparse lenticels.
-Its elliptical to egg-shaped, leathery leaves are 14–24 by 4-9 centimeters.
-The leaves have slightly wedge-shaped bases and tapering tips, with the tapering portion 6-30 millimeters long.
+Its elliptical to egg-shaped, leathery leaves are 14-24 cm by 4-9 cm.
+The leaves have slightly wedge-shaped bases and tapering tips, with the tapering portion 6–30 millimeters long.
 The leaves are hairless on their upper surfaces and hairless to densely hairy on their lower surfaces.
-The leaves have 10-18 pairs of secondary veins emanating from their midribs.
+The leaves have 10–18 pairs of secondary veins emanating from their midribs.
 It lacks petioles.
-Its Inflorescences are solitary on branches, and are organized on peduncles that are 100–270 by 0.7-1 millimeters.
+Its Inflorescences are solitary on branches, and are organized on peduncles that are 100–270 by 0.7–1 millimeters.
 The peduncles are hairless to sparsely hairy.
 Each inflorescence has up to 5 flowers.
-Each flower is on a slightly hairy pedicel that is 50–95 by 0.5-1 millimeters.
-The pedicels are organized on a rachis up to 5 millimeters long that have 2-5 bracts.
-The pedicels have a medial, very densely hairy bract that is 0.5-1.5 millimeters long.
+Each flower is on a slightly hairy pedicel that is 50–95 by 0.5–1 millimeters.
+The pedicels are organized on a rachis up to 5 millimeters long that have 2–5 bracts.
+The pedicels have a medial, very densely hairy bract that is 0.5–1.5 millimeters long.
 Its flowers are male or hermaphroditic.
-Its flowers have 3 free, oval sepals, that are 0.7-1.5 by 2 millimeters.
+Its flowers have 3 free, oval sepals, that are 0.7–1.5 by 2 millimeters.
 The sepals are hairless on their upper surface, densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The purple, oval, outer petals are 2.5-5.5 by 3.5-7 millimeters with hairless upper and densely hairy lower surfaces.
-The purple, egg-shaped, inner petals have a 2-3 millimeter long claw at their base and a 6.5 by 8 millimeter blade.
+The purple, oval, outer petals are 2.5–5.5 by 3.5–7 millimeters with hairless upper and densely hairy lower surfaces.
+The purple, egg-shaped, inner petals have a 2–3 millimeter long claw at their base and a 6.5 by 8 millimeter blade.
 The inner petals have bases that end abruptly and pointed tips with a rounded end.
 The inner petals are sparsely hairy on their upper and lower surfaces.
-The inner petals have deep-red, undulating, wing-like projections that are 30–70 by 20-45 millimeters extending from their undersides.
+The inner petals have deep-red, undulating, wing-like projections that are 30–70 by 20–45 millimeters extending from their undersides.
 Male flowers have up to 90 stamens that are 1 by 0.8 millimeters.
-Hermaphroditic flowers have up to 60 stamens that are 1 by 0.8 millimeters and up to 15 carpels that are 2-2.8 by 1.5-2 millimeters.
+Hermaphroditic flowers have up to 60 stamens that are 1 by 0.8 millimeters and up to 15 carpels that are 2–2.8 by 1.5–2 millimeters.
 Each carpel has up to 6 ovules arranged in two rows.
-The fruit occur in clusters of 3-6 and are organized on slightly hairy peduncles that are 120–250 by 1-2 millimeters.
-Each fruit is on a slightly hairy pedicles that is 60-155 millimeters.
-The orange, fruit are globe-shaped and 18–26 by 15-24 millimeters.
+The fruit occur in clusters of 3–6 and are organized on slightly hairy peduncles that are 120–250 by 1–2 millimeters.
+Each fruit is on a slightly hairy pedicles that is 60–155 millimeters.
+The orange, fruit are globe-shaped and 18–26 by 15–24 millimeters.
 The fruit are smooth, and hairless to densely hairy.
-Each fruit has up to 4 hemispherical to lens-shaped seeds that are 9–10 by 8–9 by 4-6 millimeters.
+Each fruit has up to 4 hemispherical to lens-shaped seeds that are 9–10 by 8–9 by 4–6 millimeters.
 The seeds are wrinkly.